George Coolidge Hunting: Episcopacy

-Hunting was born on October 22, 1871, in West Milwaukee, Wisconsin.
-He was elected Missionary Bishop of Nevada in 1914.
+Hunting was elected Missionary Bishop of Nevada in 1914.
+He was consecrated in St Mark's Cathedral, Salt Lake City on December 16, 1914 by Presiding Bishop Daniel S. Tuttle.
 During his episcopacy he revived a number of churches in the mining towns of Eureka, Nevada, Virginia City, Nevada, and Austin, Nevada.
 He acquired property for missions in promising agricultural areas.
-He married Mary Grace Pullman in 1894.
-He was also cousin of President Calvin Coolidge.
-Hunting succumbed to pneumonia and died on February 6, 1924.